The Pleasures of a Yard

 I am an urban guy to the core, but I do have a back yard.
 Not much of one, to be sure: only 30 feet across by about 25 feet deep–let’s say 800 square feet tops.
 When we first bought this place, the yard was a rectangle of bare dirt with a single ancient plum tree near one edge.
 The dirt had sloped down to the house and piled up several inches higher than the foundation, so our house was “below grade”, which is contractor-speak for “buddy, you are screwed.”
 Moist soil against the house would rot the wood and it gave subterranean termites access to the bones of our home, termites which would silently gobble our home from within while we went about our business blissfully unaware.
 There was a fix, though, said the contractor .
 He could “raise the foundation” by cutting away the bottom foot of the house and pouring a low wall of concrete under it to support the frame.
 It sounded complicated, we said.
 It was, he said.
 The job would cost us $2500.
 Not doing it, however, would cost us a lot more.

-But I, with the cleverness of cluelessness, asked an innocent question.
+But I, with the cleverness of cluelessness, asked an innocent question suggested by a friend of mine.
 “Why do we have to raise the foundation?
 Couldn’t we just lower the ground?”
 The contractor shrugged.
 Well, yeah.
 That would be another way to go.
 The difference was: raising the foundation was a job only he-the-expert could do.
 “Lowering the ground” was a stupid job that even I-the-peon could do, with a shovel and a bucket, for nothing.

 I opted for Plan B: dug up the soil next to the house, moved it the back of the yard, and built a couple of redwood retaining walls to hold it in place.
 The yard, which had started out as a hillside sloping down to the house, ended up as three level terraces.
 The strip next to the house became a brick patio, the terrace above it a lawn, and the one behind that a flower bed.